canvas-gamification/canvas-gamification-junit-tests/src/oop/user_defined_classes/hard/q6/QuestionText.md

     - This constructor should be visible to other classes

 - Methods:
-    - A method called `workAllDay` which another class can use to complete the workload, however for every piece of work completed increases the fatigue level.
+    - A method called `workAllDay` which completes the workload, but also increases the fatigue level for every piece of work completed.
 The method should print "Fatigue level is **fatigueLevel**" once all work is completed.
+It should not return anything.